 Q. Can I get a Private Pilot Certificate without an FAA medical?

-- Yes.
-If you have never had an FAA medical, you must get an FAA minimum 3rd class medical to get a Private pilot certificate.
+- If you have never had an FAA medical, you must get an FAA minimum 3rd class medical to take a Private Pilot Checkride to get a Private pilot certificate.

-- With the new BasicMed effective May 1, 2017, If you have had an FAA medical within the last 10 years, you do not need an FAA medical but you must go to your regular state certified doctor, get an FAA approved checkup, and take on line courses every 2 years to fly without an FAA medical as a private pilot with the following restrictions which are similar to Sport Pilot:
+- After you have obtained your Private Pilot certificate, with the new BasicMed effective May 1, 2017, if you have had an FAA medical within the last 10 years, you do not need an FAA medical to fly general aviation aircraft (heavier non LSA).
+However, you must go to your regular state certified doctor, get an FAA approved checkup, and take on line courses every 2 years to fly without an FAA medical as a private pilot with the following restrictions which are similar to Sport Pilot:

 - Aircraft Requirements: